pdepmartestm/2023-tpgame-dulce-de-leche-tentacion/plan.md

 -   [x] Wave not advancing // marcos
 -   [x] Melee enemy // marcos
 -   [x] Improve health UI and ammo // marcos
--   [ ] Stop waveManager when die // marcos
+-   [x] Stop waveManager when die // marcos
+-   [ ] Keyboard: on k // Marcos
+-   [ ] Optimization // Together
 -   [ ] Fix: Sniper bullet go to player // Marcos
--   [ ] Optimization // Together
 -   [ ]: Should we restart the magazine every wave or give a fixed amount and make the user administrate it throughout the whole playthrough

 ## Assets related